In the Garden (1912 song): Recorded versions

 Roy Rogers and Dale Evans recorded the song with vocal quartet and orchestra on March 3, 1950.
 Tennessee Ernie Ford performed the song on his 1956 platinum album Hymns.
 A June 18, 1958 recording by Perry Como was part of his album When You Come to the End of the Day.
 Rosemary Clooney included it on her 1959 MGM Records album Hymns from the Heart.
 It is also used in juxtaposition to "Blue Tail Fly" near the beginning of the Merchant Ivory film The Ballad of the Sad Cafe.
 The book of poetry Tea by D. A. Powell also refers to the song.
 Doris Day recorded the song on her 1962 album You'll Never Walk Alone.
 Elvis Presley recorded the song on his gospel album How Great Thou Art (1967).
-Ella Fitzgerald recorded the song on his gospel album Brighten the Corner (1967).
+Ella Fitzgerald recorded the song on her gospel album Brighten the Corner (1967).
 Willie Nelson recorded the song on his 1976 gospel album The Troublemaker.

 The Statler Brothers' 1981 version reached #35 on the US Country chart.
 Glen Campbell recorded the song on his 1989 gospel album Favorite Hymns.
 The gospel song is sung throughout Wild River (1960).
 It’s also sung in the closing scene of the film Places in the Heart (1984) and by Ronee Blakley in the Robert Altman film Nashville (1975).
 Brad Paisley recorded a cover of this song on his debut album Who Needs Pictures (1999).
-Anne Murray performed it in her album "What a Wonderful World" that same year.
+Anne Murray and Dolly Parton performed it as part of their albums “Precious Memories” and “What a Wonderful World" that same year.
+Randy Travis sang it as part of his 2003 album "Worship & Faith".
 Garrison Keillor & Meryl Streep recorded a version on the 2006 CD A Prairie Home Companion: Duets.
 Alan Jackson covered this gospel hymn in his album "Precious Memories" that same year.
 This hymn also appears on John Prine and Mac Wiseman's 2007 Standard Songs for Average People.

 The song is included on Johnny Cash's 5-CD box set Cash Unearthed, released posthumously in November, 2003, and featured on disc 4, My Mother's Hymn Book.
 This collection of gospel songs was released as a stand-alone disc six months later.

 The Avett Brothers regularly sing this song as an encore at their concerts.